-Updated - November 20, 2024 - Copyright - Ralph Gibson - 2014
+Updated - February 16, 2025 - Copyright - Ralph Gibson - 2014

 Lathe Projects

-great for pen turning, but the 750 RPM minimum speed is too fast for applying a
+RPM minimum speed is a bit fast for applying CA finish.
+One

-which allows the lathe to run between 0 and 150 RPM.
-The stepper motor
+between 0 and 100 RPM.
+The stepper motor controller is

 Please click on an image below for a larger view, or to watch a short video.